-Rip fence (Guide rule) (optional accessory)

-■ 1.
-Clamping screw 2.
 Rip fence (Guide rule)

+▶ 1.
+Wing nut 2.
+Guide rule

 The handy rip fence allows you to do extra-accurate straight cuts.
-Simply slide the rip fence up snugly against the side of the workpiece and secure it in position with the clamping screw on the front of the base.
+Simply slide the rip fence up snugly against the side of the workpiece and secure it in position with the screw on the front of the base.
 It also makes repeated cuts of uniform width possible.